syardumi/aws-code-generation-redemption/README.md

 # Code Redemption (built using AWS)

-This library uses AWS services to create a 'code redemption' system which can handle multiple domains (e.g. divisions) and expiration of codes.
+This API library uses AWS services to create a 'code redemption' system which can handle multiple domains (e.g. divisions) and expiration of codes.
 Codes are unique only to their own domains.
 The system scales automatically using AWS services API Gateway, Cloudfront, Lambda, and DynamoDB.

+---

+## Requirements

+- Node 16.x
+- Yarn

+---

+## Install & Deploy

+- `yarn`
+- `npx serverless deploy [--stage dev|prod] [--aws-profile 'name']`

 ---